Skip to content

 From the sources dynamic search field, you can search for Logs, Snapshots, and Metrics attached to specific agents or tags.
 As you begin typing, the list of relevant agents updates dynamically.

-Dynamic search field --half
+Dynamic search field --quarter

 Tip